-Agency recommendation Findings stimulate, supervise and provide additional adjustments or special support for learners with difficulties; collaborate with other teachers in the work to achieve the educational goals; organise and implement the work.
+Agency recommendation Findings stimulate, supervise and provide additional adjustments or special support for learners with difficulties; • collaborate with other teachers in the work to achieve the educational goals; organise and implement the work.
 The learner will: develop according to their conditions while being stimulated to use and develop all of their ability; experience that knowledge is meaningful and that knowledge development is moving forward; receive support in their language and communication development; use digital tools in a way that promotes knowledge development; gradually complete more and more independent tasks and gain increased self- autonomy; receive opportunities for subject matter, overview and context; receive opportunities to work independently (National Curriculum for Compulsory School, 2011, chapter 1).
-9 Policy describes an effective 1.9.1 ramework of support for schools to 1.9.1 State support - National Agency for Special Needs Education and Schools (SPSM) Regulation (SFS 2011:130). implement inclusive education.
-(Support structures focus on different forms of educational resource centres Policy on support from SPSM (policy instruction): SPSM shall ensure that all children, learners and adult education learners with disabilities have access to equivalent education and other good-quality activities in a safe environment.
+1.9 Policy describes an effective1.9.1framework of support for schools toimplement inclusive education.(Support structures focus on differentforms of educational resource centres 1.9.1 State support - National Agency for Special Needs Education and Schools (SPSM) Regulation (SFS 2011:130).
+Policy on support from SPSM (policy instruction): SPSM shall ensure that all children, learners and adult education learners with disabilities have access to equivalent education and other good-quality activities in a safe environment.